prof-rossetti/intro-to-python/projects/api-client/implementation.md

 Category | Requirement | Weight
 --- | --- | ---
-API Usage | Processes data from an API or other open data source. | 20% Function Usage | Performs the data processing from within a reusable function. | 20% API Documentation | Provides links to the API documentation, and instructions for how someone can obtain an API key (as necessary). | 10%
+Data Source Documentation | Provides links to the source data and/or API documentation, and instructions for how someone can obtain an API key, as necessary. | 10%
-Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 20% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 15% Security | Excludes sensitive information and credentials from the source code, and protects user data (as necessary). | 15%
+API Usage | Processes data from one or more APIs, web pages or other open data sources. | 20% Function Usage | Performs data processing using one or more custom functions, with accompanying unit tests. | 20% Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 20% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 15% Security | Excludes sensitive information and credentials from the source code, and protects user data, as necessary. | 15%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.